What Could Happen if the U.S. Postal Service Stopped Delivering Mail

 Things briefly started to look up at the beginning of 2020.
 According to information released by the USPS, the most recent quarter (January 1 to March 30) saw an increase of $348 million compared to the same quarter last year.
 Then the novel coronavirus pandemic hit.
 Starting in late March, there has been a steady decline in mail volume during the pandemic.
 “It is estimated that the COVID-19 pandemic will substantially increase the Postal Service’s net operating loss over the next 18 months, threatening the Postal Service’s ability to operate,” the USPS said in a statement.
 So despite financial conditions improving in the first part of 2020, that trend is not continuing and does not bode well for the future of the USPS.

 How did it get to this point?

-The USPS has been doomed to fail for some time, according to Craig Kirsner, financial expert and author of Retire With Confidence: Preserve and Protect Your Wealth And Leave A Legacy.
+The USPS has been doomed to fail for some time, according to Craig Kirsner, retirement planner and author of Retire With Confidence: Preserve and Protect Your Wealth And Leave A Legacy.
 One major problem is that the USPS is a quasi-government entity, so they have to be efficient like any company, while also having to pander to politicians who don’t want their local post offices to close in order to protect the branch’s employees’ jobs (and the politicians’ votes).
 “So even though from a business standpoint, it makes economic sense to close certain offices and consolidate things, they can’t due to political pressure,” he tells Reader’s Digest.
 And in case you were wondering, no, the USPS doesn’t receive any tax dollars for operating expenses, and relies on the sale of postage, products, and services to fund its operations.